 The Family Team Meeting (FTM): The FTM has been a cornerstone of Maine Child Welfare practice since 2003.
 The FTM is a process that brings together (a) family (b) informal supports (i.e. friends, neighbors and community members) and (c) formal resources (such as child welfare, mental health, education, and other agencies).
 It functions to serve the child and family's achievement of safety, permanency, stability and well-being.
 The child and family team brings together the wisdom/expertise of family and friends, as well as the resources, experience and expertise of formal supports.
+Maine is partnering with Casey Family Services and 3P Consulting to develop a curriculum and deliver training to staff to build their skills in both facilitation and using the teaming process to achieve permanency.
+As part of this process, the OCFS Deputy Director, the Associate Director of Child Welfare Services and members of both the training team and data team are involved in the development of a comprehensive implementation plan to support staff success in this area of practice.

 In the spring of 2011, OCFS implemented the expectation that Facilitated Family Team Meetings (FFTM) will occur in all cases prior to removal, with the exception of when there is an after-hours emergency situation.
-In those cases, an FFTM must occur within three days of removal.
-In addition, FFTMs are convened in cases where a placement change is being recommended but is against the wishes of the current caregiver.
-Initially each district identified two staff lines (primary and backup) with their roles in the office being solely the facilitators of these FTMs, however due to the significant challenges Maine has faced with staff vacancies and recruitment most districts have discontinued the practice of having two staff lines and, in some instances, districts have had to utilize the FFTM staff to carry cases due to operational need.
+In those cases, an FFTM must occur within five business days of removal.
+OCFS convenes FFTM Consult meetings for facilitators and their supervisors every other month which focus on building fidelity to the model and skill development.

-Maine Children's Trust (MCT): Serves as administrator for the CAN Councils network, which will deliver quality parent programming for DHHS.
+Maine Children's Trust (MCT): MCT Serves as administrator for the Child Abuse & Neglect Council network, which will deliver quality parent programming for DHHS.
 MCT promotes parent access to evidence based parent education.
 MCT also serves as project coordinator in the development and implementation of the Maine Parents Place Project virtual learning center.
 MCT is leading the development of this training delivery option in partnership with the State, with the initial pilot group of parents to include parents the state has mandated to take parent education.
 MCT serves as project administrator in the development and implementation of a Community Based Physician Educational Project.
 The key areas will be Mandated Report Training, prevention training including Safe Sleep strategies for infants and the Period of PURPLE crying.
 For the Mandated Reporter Training (MRT) MCT intends to utilize a peer-to-peer training model.
 MCT is coordinating the development of a training syllabus for the MRT and an educational program for the prevention programs and is utilizing a small network of physicians who are interested in providing peer training.
-MCT recently announced the 2015-2016 round of child abuse and neglect prevention grants.
+MCT recently announced the 2015-2016 rounds of child abuse and neglect prevention grants.
 The identified priorities for this round are programs that promote protective factors: Parental Resilience, Social Connections, Knowledge of Parenting & Child Development, Concrete Support in Times of Need and Health Social & Emotional Development.